 The Taste of Greek Coffee

-If you have ever had Turkish coffee, whether instant or traditional, you can compare the flavors of the two.
+If you have ever had Turkish coffee, you can compare the flavors of the two.
 Both coffees have similar origins in Yemen before eventually coming to Eastern Europe.

 Although instant coffee is generally lower in caffeine, Greek instant coffee is higher in caffeine than many other brands.
 This is because the coffee is very fine.
 The finer the coffee, the more water is able to extract the soluble compounds which make caffeine content higher.

 The coffee is also directly mixed with water rather than being filtered which attributes to the high caffeine content.